GROOT - LABRADOR RETRIEVER / GERMAN SHEPHERD DOG / MIXED DOG FOR ADOPTION

 Behavioral Characteristics

-OK with Kids: Yes OK with Dogs: Yes OK with Cats: No Energy Level: Moderate Activity Level: Moderately Active Exercise Needs: Low Fence Required: 6 foot Obedience Training: Has Basic Training Owner Experience Required: None Other: - Yard Required
+OK with Kids: Yes OK with Dogs: No OK with Cats: No Energy Level: Moderate Activity Level: Moderately Active Exercise Needs: Low Fence Required: 6 foot Obedience Training: Has Basic Training Owner Experience Required: None Other: - Yard Required

 - Leash Trained